-Traditionally, invoice factoring companies is an offline business.
-However, the industry has evolved in recent years with innovative companies like FundThrough employing technology to make invoice factoring more accessible.
+Traditionally, receivable factoring is an offline business.
+However, the industry has evolved in recent years with innovative companies like FundThrough using technology to make oilfield invoice factoring more accessible.

 Traditional factoring companies usually demand an ongoing agreement to buy all your future invoices in exchange for the best factoring rates.
 That is, the factoring company selects the invoices to factor — and not you.
 This concept is called whole turnover factoring.

-If you want the flexibility to select the invoices to factor, the factoring fee goes higher.
-The Selective and spot factoring structure offer this flexibility.
+If you want the flexibility to select which invoices to factor, the factoring fee goes higher.
+The selective and spot factoring structures offer this flexibility.

-With online invoice factoring, there are just two main types of oilfield factoring.
+With an online invoice factoring service, there are just two main types of oilfield factoring:

 Given the flexibility that technology affords, online factoring companies such as FundThrough are constantly working on different invoice factoring offerings that fit different businesses.

-With the housekeeping matters out of the way, here’s how to factor an invoice online.
+With the housekeeping matters out of the way, here’s how to factor an oilfield invoice online.

-Here are a few types of oil and gas companies that can access oilfield factoring through FundThrough:
+A wide variety of oil and gas companies can access oilfield factoring through FundThrough:

 Like most things, the answer depends on your situation.
-But here are some benefits of factoring over a loan.
+But here are some benefits to factoring over a loan: